ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-2-2.md

-Chapter 1: Understanding the Creative Process - Techniques for Generating New Ideas and Approaches
+Techniques for Generating New Ideas and Approaches
 ==================================================================================================

 Generating new ideas and approaches is a critical component of the creative process when solving complex problems.
 In this chapter, we'll explore techniques for generating ideas and approaches to tackle complex problems.